-Anne Caldwell has published three previous collections of work prior to Alice and the North: Slug Language (Happenstance), Talking with the Dead and Painting the Spiral Staircase (Cinnamon Press).
+Anne Caldwell has published four previous collections of work prior to The Language of Now: Alice and the North, (Valley Press) Slug Language (Happenstance), Talking with the Dead and Painting the Spiral Staircase (Cinnamon Press).
 She also co-edited The Valley Press Anthology of Prose Poetry (Valley Press) with Oz Hardwick and Prose Poetry in Theory and Practice, a collection of essays for Routledge in 2023.
 There is a growing audience for prose poetry in the UK, and it is a genre that is receiving much attention in the contemporary poetry world through the advocacy of international writers.

 Aqueduct